mjdiaz/userinterface.js/README.md

 Listeners enable intercommunication for your models.

+#### Main object

+You usually wants to have a ``main object`` that you will pass to most of your models so that they communicate with each other through a central.

+Note that you are not forced to have one and you could have multiple observables and still be able to handle inter-model communication.

+Most of the time we call it ``application``.

+#### Listening to events

-In this example we are creating and running a model called ```myModel``` that will himself run another model and pass it the context ```myObj```.
+In this example we are creating and running a model called ```myModel``` that will listen for the event ``greeting`` on through the ``application`` context.

-Contexts represent a reserved area for models to communicate with each others, they're often represented as an instance of an object but could pretty much be anything.
+A Context represent a reserved area (a channel) that events will be bound to, they're often represented as an instance of an object but could pretty much be anything.

-After the second model ran it will listen to the "greeting"  ```announce```.
-Did you notice the event listener in our first model ?
-Yes, whenever our first model is clicked it will ```announce``` "greeting" to the context ```myObj``` and pass it an empty object as data.
-This empty object could also be anything that you want to pass to the other model.

-When your model receives an announce it also comes along with data.
+``src/userinterface/my-model.js``
 ```js
 UserInterface.model({
 	name: "myModel",